dfinity/portal/docs/developer-docs/integrations/sns/integrate-sns/index-integration.md

 # SNS Index Canister

 The index canister fetches transactions from the [ledger canister](ledger-integration.md) and indexes them by Account.
-It allows to query the transactions of an Account in descending order and the list of Account that belongs to a Principal.
+It allows to query the transactions of an Account in descending order from the ledger chain, and the list of Account that belongs to a Principal.
 An index canister is always deployed as part of the SNS canisters.

 This canister is useful for applications that want to show the transactions of a specific account.